Skypier: History

 It was a local ferry pier called Chek Lap Kok Ferry Pier (赤鱲角渡輪碼頭).
 It provided a ferry route to Tuen Mun, operated by New World First Ferry.
 However, the route was cancelled and replaced by another route between Tuen Mun and Tung Chung New Development Ferry Pier in 2002, because the Hong Kong Airport Authority took back the pier for its own development.
 The route between Tuen Mun and Tung Chung ceased operation in 2008.

 The pier is linked to the airport terminal by an extension of the Hong Kong International Airport Automated People Mover opened in December 2009, enabling travellers using the Skypier to avoid immigration and customs formalities at HKIA, cutting travel times.

+Hong Kong Government agreed to construct a facility for serving passengers transiting by coaches or limousines through the Hong Kong–Zhuhai–Macau Bridge.
+Construction for the facility, which would be considered as an extension to the Skypier, begins in 2017.
+The facility, alongside a flyover to connect to the bridge, was completed on 30 August 2023.
+Coach service to Macao Checkpoint begins to call at this building on the same day.
+Upstream check in service at Macao Checkpoint also begins on the same day.

 Future development

 Hong Kong Government agreed to consider the suggestion for Skypier to provide cross-border ferry services to non-transit passengers, in order to complement the development of Tung Chung by creating more business and job opportunities for the local communities.
 Located beside AsiaWorld Expo and Hong Kong Skycity Marriott Hotel, Skypier provides ferry services for transit passengers from Hong Kong International Airport.
 Architecture firm Aedas designed Skypier.

 The plan to turn Skypier into a control point was nevertheless shelved.